openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 This Widget offers lots of styles including vertical style, horizontal style, etc. Besides, it offers a Widget with an icon, subtitle, label, categories, and post tags.

 == 26.
 Post List Widget ==
 [ **Post List Widget** ](https://wpmet.com/plugin/elementskit/post-list) -   The post list widget will let you display your posts in a well-formatted list.
 Customize your post list elements with this and select category, change layout, text, metadata, and many more.
+You can also utilize it as a perfect single post template builder.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=LTt3kvPGsCo&feature=youtu.be) It offers lots of styles including vertical and horizontal styles.
 Also, widgets with icons, media, labels, categories, post tags, and post lists.